-For Consumers, Carers, and Families
+For Consumers, Families and Carers

-This free webinar series has been created specifically for Consumers and Carers who want to take the next step into advocacy.
+his free webinar series has been created specifically for Consumers and Carers who want to take the next step into advocacy.

 We have five subject matter experts as a guest speakers, as well as our own lived experience facilitator, to help you further develop the skills that are beneficial as an advocate.